Passenger Network Ridership Model Through a BRT System, the case of TransMilenio in Bogot\'a: Introduction

+Yao et al. make the distinction between mathematical models and simulation models, the former being oriented at equilibrium considerations and the latter towards more dynamic aspects of real flows of passengers \cite{yao2017simulation}.
+Simulation models also treat individual passengers as agents within the simulation.
+They place these models within the category of Dynamic Traffic Management (DMS) and Dynamic Traffic Assignment (DTA).
+In their view a DTA has two components, the route selection model and the network loading model.
+The former describes how passengers choose the route, the latter represents the evolution of passenger flows on the network.
+They also introduce the concept of generating the passengers within the simulation out of the AFC data.

+Regarding the problem of choosing a particular path within metro systems, Zhang et al. presented a model that combines information obtained from questionnaire surveys -which they call Revealed Preference- and AFC data \cite{ZHANG201876}.
+Wu and Dong study the performance of metro networks \cite{WU2019787}.
+Their model fixes a routing strategy that optimizes by the number of transfers, and they study the robustness of the network by means of a proposed centrality: the node occupying probability.
+Cheng et al. propose a method to estimate the route choice by means of analyzing the statistical properties of the distribution of travel times and OD matrices obtained from AFC data \cite{doi:10.1177/0142331218823855}.
+Gordon et al. work on the estimation of OD matrices in the cases for which there is heterogeneity in the methods of payment; for instance if there is a mix of AFC, magnetic cards, and cash \cite{GORDON2018350}.

 Other aspects that have been studied in the literature of public transit systems include ridership prediction, which refers to forecasting the usage of the public transit systems and their reliability \cite{7954025,https://doi.org/10.1002/atr.1332}; as well as passenger flow within the system, \cite{doi:10.1080/21680566.2018.1434020}; the distribution of time between passenger arrival, \cite{https://doi.org/10.1111/mice.12265}; and usage of OD matrices to match between demand and supply in transport planning using data, \cite{9091900,BEHARA2021103370}.
-Passenger flow simulations follow individuals through the transport system to understand the passenger demand and its relation with the schedules of the systems \cite{cai2021evaluation,chen2019mas,chen2019mas}
+Moreover, passenger flow simulations follow individuals through the transport system to understand the passenger demand and its relation with the schedules of the systems \cite{cai2021evaluation,chen2019mas,chen2019mas}.
+An example of the solution of the destination inference problem in a bus system with route information is given by Trepanier et al. \cite{doi:10.1080/15472450601122256}.